Mikhail Farikh: Mobile sound systems

-Flight Activity
+Flying

-Mikhail began to learn to fly helicopters in 2007.
-In 2008, he acquired his private pilot license.
+Farikh began to learn to fly helicopters in 2007.
+In 2008, he acquired his private pilot's license.
 He immediately began flying frequently and extensively.
-He acquired a British pilot license in the same year, and an American one in 2010.
+He acquired a British pilot's license in the same year, and an American one in 2010.

 In subsequent years, he continued to increase his qualifications by attending courses at various domestic and foreign flying clubs (in England, Spain, the US, Canada, etc.), and was constantly improving his technique, paying special attention to autorotation landings.
-The Robinson R44 and Robinson R66 were Mikhail's main helicopters.
+The Robinson R44 and Robinson R66 were Farikh's main helicopters.

-Mikhail's intense flight activity is proved by the hours he logged — without performing commercial flights or training student pilots, Mikhail flew 332 hours in 2011 (a total of 1,340 hours as of 2011) and 425 hours in 2013 (altogether 2,113 hours).
+Without commercial flights or training student pilots, Farikh flew 332 hours in 2011 (for a total of 1,340 hours up to 2011) and 425 hours in 2013 (total 2,113 hours).
 He flew more than 2,100 hours in the six years after he began training.
-Later Mikhail also mastered flying airplanes and received a “Single-engine land-based plane” entry in his pilot license.
+Later Farikh flew airplanes, licensed for "Single-engine land-based plane".
 He also flew gliders and other types of aircraft.

 After major reforms to Russian aviation legislation in 2010, he mastered the new flight rules and helped other pilots to do so.
 In 2012, he was the first Russian private pilot to cross the border of Russia in a helicopter under the new rules for foreign flights.

-He twice (in 2010 and 2013) organized the Robinson Safety Course (a safe piloting course) in Moscow, as well as a workshop led by the British pilot Quentin Smith, nicknamed “Captain Q” on operating the Robinson R44 in the cold months of the year and under ever-changing weather conditions.
+In 2010 and 2013 he organized the Robinson Safety Course (on safe piloting) in Moscow, and a workshop led by the British pilot Quentin Smith, nicknamed "Captain Q", on operating the Robinson R44 in the cold months of the year and under ever-changing weather conditions.
 Quentin is considered to be one of the most experienced Robinson R44 pilots; he twice went around the world by helicopter and became the first pilot in aviation history who landed a piston helicopter on both the North and South Poles.

 Between September 22 and 26, Mikhail Farikh and Dmitry Rakitsky carried out a speed-record-breaking flight from Moscow to Sakhalin.
-The FAI registered three records at once as a result of this four-day flight.
+The FAI registered three records for this four-day flight.

-Volunteer Air Rescuer
+Volunteer air rescuer

-Mikhail was one of the first pilots in Russia who helped rescue people who had gotten lost in the woods.
+Farikh was one of the first pilots in Russia who helped rescue people who had become lost in the woods.
 In 2011, he took part in four search-and-rescue operations in cooperation with the Liza Alert volunteer organization.
 He flew for a total of about 15 hours This initiative led to the formation of the Angel helicopter search-and-rescue detachment, which now comprises over 90 people.
-Mikhail continued to take part in rescues and joint exercises.
+Farikh continued to take part in rescues and joint exercises.
 He was posthumously awarded the badge of honor of the Angel helicopter search-and-rescue detachment.
 In addition to searching for people (mushroom gatherers, tourists, etc.), he participated in search-and-rescue operations aimed at searching for crews of aircraft in distress.
 He vigorously advocated the mandatory use of satellite trackers (SPOT, inReach, etc.), which make it possible to find aircraft following accidents.